robofar/LV-Mapping/NOTE.md

 3. Prepare the KITTI dataset, KITTI-360 dataset and Nuscenes dataset.
 You may directly contact Yue to get the dataset in the required structure.

+### Visualization

+you can visualize the neural gaussians as point cloud in the visualizer by pressing `P`.
+For the other instructions for visualizer, please refer to the readme file

 ## Run on KITTI dataset

-we are using the kitti odometry dataset here, you need `image_2` and `velodyne folder` in your sequence base folder
+we are using the kitti odometry dataset here, you need `image_2` and `velodyne` folder in your sequence base folder

 ```
 python pin_slam.py ./config/lidar_slam/run_kitti_gs.yaml kitti 00 -i ./data/kitti/ -dvl